Existence for a Cahn-Hilliard Model for Lithium-Ion Batteries with Exponential-Growth Boundary Conditions: Abstract

 \section{Abstract}

-The Cahn-Hilliard reaction model, a nonlinear, evolutionary system of PDEs, was introduced to model phase separation in lithium-ion batteries.
-Using Butler-Volmer kinetics for electrochemical consistency, this model incorporates a nonlinear Neumann boundary condition $\partial_\nu \mu = R(c,\mu)$ for the chemical potential $\mu$, with $c$, the lithium-ion density.
+The Cahn-Hilliard reaction model, a nonlinear, evolutionary PDE, was introduced to model phase separation in lithium-ion batteries.
+Using Butler-Volmer kinetics for electrochemical consistency, this model allows lithium-ions to enter the domain via a nonlinear Robin-type boundary condition $\partial_\nu \mu = R(c,\mu)$ for the chemical potential $\mu$, with $c$, the lithium-ion density.
 Importantly, $R$ depends exponentially on $\mu$.
-In arbitrary dimension, existence of a weak solution for the Cahn-Hilliard reaction model with elasticity is proven using a generalized gradient structure.
-This approach is, at present, restricted to polynomial growth in $R$.
-Working to remove this limitation, fixed point methods are applied to obtain existence of strong solutions of the Cahn-Hilliard reaction model without elasticity in dimensions $2$ and $3.$ This method is then extended to prove existence of higher regularity solutions in dimension $2$, allowing for recovery of exponential boundary conditions as in the physical application to lithium-ion batteries.
+Fixed point methods are applied to obtain existence of regular solutions of the Cahn-Hilliard reaction model in dimension $3,$ allowing for recovery of exponential boundary conditions as in the physical application.